English Chair Caning Needle

 Thank you, Olivia Elton Barratt, for presenting me with such a valuable tool, thanks for enlightening me!
 Now, how are we going to get this tool over here in America?

-UPDATE NOTICE: The imported English chair caning needles, or “steamers” as they are frequently called, are available for purchase through cane and basket supplier, Peerless Rattan, listed in the Cane & Basket Supplies Directory™.
+UPDATE NOTICE: The imported flat, 1/4″ wide English chair caning “steamers” are available for purchase through cane and basket supplier Peerless Rattan, listed in the Cane & Basket Supplies Directory™.

 I will be switching to this tool for use on all my hole-to-hole caning because it certainly does speed up the weaving process!